 Unschooling is education through daily experiences.
 It is one of the best ways to promote interest-based education in your homeschool!
 Unschooling students don’t use textbooks or a set curriculum (although they might for a period if they wanted to learn a skill).

 If a child expresses an interest in learning something, parents can facilitate that learning through life.

 For instance, they could go shopping and learn about:

 - geography – as they learn to use the bus timetable and figure out a map

 - mathematics – as they learn to add the cost of products with the amount of money they have and

 - business – what’s a good deal in life and what’s not.

-The term, ‘unschooling’ was coined by John Holt, a schoolteacher who became so frustrated with the school system because of its rigidity.
-As a result, Holt said unschooling should allow children as much freedom as the parents can bear so they can learn unfettered by unnecessary rules, procedures, and busywork.
+Consequently, Holt said unschooling should allow children as much freedom as the parents can bear so they can learn unfettered by unnecessary rules, procedures, and busywork.

 Some claim radical unschooling is unparenting because parents, in the words of Lorraine Devon Wilke, seem to ‘abdicate their role of parents‘.

 Radical Unschooling is about as ‘free’ as ‘education’ gets.